...

 Therefore, do not hesitate to call us if you find yourself or someone you know who is facing criminal charges unsure about the court system.
 We will work with you to give you the best type of defense that can help you solve your case.
 It is vital to have someone explain the result of the charge to you and guide you in the best possible way.

-Also, here at the Law Office of Bryan Fagan, you are given a free consultation at your convenience.
+At the Law Office of Bryan Fagan, our experienced criminal law attorneys build a defense tailored to your needs, aiming for the best possible outcome.
+We also offer a free consultation at your convenience.
 You may choose to have your appointment via Zoom, Google Meet, email, or an in-person appointment; and we will provide you with as much advice and information as possible so you can have the best possible result in your case.

 Call us now at (281) 810-9760.